wbreeze/wind_and_water/_drafts/Serve-scaled-photos-from-AWS.md

 We install the `request` Lambda function as a callback for the CloudFront Viewer Request event.
 It rewrites the image URL according to the scaling query parameter, to identify the scaled image file.
+It is a CloudFront function because the code size is limited.

-We install the `resize` Lambda function as a callback for the CloudFront Origin Response event.
-It creates the scaled image if it did not already exist in the S3 scaled image bucket.
+We install the `resize` Lambda function with a trigger that invokes the function when we create or update a file in the S3 source images bucket.

 According to the CloudFront [`update-distribution` AWS CLI command reference][upd-dist] we proceed by first pulling the existing distribution